Bo0gieMan-VP/PFD/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-In this project I worked with Spotify's API and Genius'.<br />
+In this project I worked with Spotify's API and Genius'.
 At the first run of the server it will first build it's <br />
-database each folder is named after an album, <br />
-and in the folder TXT files named after the album's song containing the song's lyrics<br />
+database each folder is named after an album, and in the folder TXT files named after the album's song containing the song's lyrics<br />

 <p align="right">(<a href="#top">back to top</a>)</p>